 The skills and experience the Board has and is focused on providing to the Company are set out below.
-This table is based on a scale from 0 = no experience -5 = highly experienced Rounded averages are presented for the Board and each sub-committee.
+This table is based on a scale from 0 = no experience -5 = highly experienced.

+Rounded averages are presented for the Board and each sub-committee.

-SKILLS AND EXPERIENCE DESCRIPTION BOARD AVERAGE (6 MEMBERS) AUDIT AND RISK COMMITTEE AVERAGE (3 MEMBERS) SUSTAINABILITY COMMITTEE AVERAGE (3 MEMBERS) REMUNERATION NOMINATION, AND GOVERNANCE COMMITTEE AVERAGE (3 MEMBERS) Executive Leadership Sustainable success in business in at a senior executive level, including experience in multiple global locations.
+Skills and experience Description Board average (6 members) Audit and risk committee average (3 members) Sustainability committee average (3 members) Remuneration nomination, and governance committee average (3 members) Executive Leadership Sustainable success business in at a senior executive level, including experience in multiple global locations.
 5 5 5 5 Legal, Governance and Compliance Experience in managing the rigorous legal, governance and compliance standards required in a listed environment, and in complex, regulated operating environments.
 4 4 4 3 Financial Expertise Senior executive or equivalent experience in financial accounting and reporting, corporate finance and internal financial controls, including an ability to probe the adequacies of financial and risk controls, particularly in an international environment.
 3 4 3 3 Strategic and Commercial Expertise Ability to identify and critically assess strategic opportunities and threats and to develop appropriate strategies in the context of the Company's policies, business objectives, capital management and changing market conditions.
-4 3 4 5 Risk Management Track record of developing, implementing and monitoring risk management processes, to ensure long term resilience to systemic risk, including in cybersecurity.
+4 3 4 4 Risk Management Track record of developing, implementing and monitoring risk management processes, to ensure long term resilience to systemic risk, including in cybersecurity.
 4 4 4 5 Health, Safety and Environment Health, safety and environmental experience, and expertise in policies supporting corporate social responsibility.
-4 4 5 5 Sales and Marketing Track record in the development of sales and marketing strategy, relationships and agreements.
-4 3 3 4 Business Development Expertise in strategic acquisitions and major global public markets.
+4 4 5 4 Sales and Marketing Track record in the development of sales and marketing strategy, relationships and agreements.
+4 3 4 3 Business Development Expertise in strategic acquisitions and major global public markets.
 3 3 4 4 Mining and Resources Senior executive experience in the mining and resource sector with a focus on creating long-term shareholder value in the areas of discovery, development or operations.
+4 3 3 3 Processing, Technology and Supply Chain Experience in large scale processing of industrial minerals or similar products, energy storage technology, the renewable energy sector or downstream supply chain, including original equipment manufacturing (OEM).
 4 3 4 4

-SKILLS AND EXPERIENCE DESCRIPTION BOARD AVERAGE (6 MEMBERS) AUDIT AND RISK COMMITTEE AVERAGE (3 MEMBERS) SUSTAINABILITY COMMITTEE AVERAGE (3 MEMBERS) REMUNERATION NOMINATION, AND GOVERNANCE COMMITTEE AVERAGE (3 MEMBERS) Processing, Technology and Supply Chain Experience in large scale processing of industrial minerals or similar products, energy storage technology, the renewable energy sector or downstream supply chain, including original equipment manufacturing (OEM).
-4 3 4 5